 Due to the increasing volume of complex enquiries and cases we are currently working on, we strive to respond to emails within the following time frames:

-- 3 to 4 business days (not including weekends or holidays) for general inquiries
+- 1 week (not including weekends or holidays) for general inquiries

 20-minute Virtual Advising appointments are offered through Zoom in Pacific Daylight Time (PDT).
 To learn more about SFU Zoom features, tools, and privacy, please vist: https://www.sfu.ca/itservices/technical/videoconferencing/zoom/privacy.html

-What types of questions are Zoom-appropriate?
+What types of questions are appropriate for Virtual Advising Appointments?
 Case-specific immigration inquiries such as: